CSS beveled corners, take 2: a Sass Mixin

 bevel and grey background.

-$corner-bottom-left-bevel: true // Boolean, false = sharp corner
+$corner-bottom-left-bevel: true // Boolean, false = sharp corne

 All together: